playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
-# The Play WS API
+# Calling REST APIs with Play WS

 Sometimes we would like to call other HTTP services from within a Play application.
 Play supports this via its [WS library](api/java/play/libs/ws/package-summary.html), which provides a way to make asynchronous HTTP calls.